monome/docs/docs/modular/teletype/JFTT2.md

 Channels remember their latest *velocity* setting and apply it regardless of *TRIGGER* origin (digital or physical).

-`JF.VTR` opens a new realm of dynamicism without the need for physical attenuation.
+`JF.VTR` opens a new realm of dynamics without the need for physical attenuation.

 ## Ghost in the machine